 - Select the “PDF & E-signatures” option from the menu at the top of the website.

 - A pop-up menu will appear.
 Select “Reader DC” under Featured Products.

 - Click on “Download now”.

-- Pay special attention to the middle column, titled Optional offers.
-Unless you uncheck both offers, Adobe Reader for Mac will automatically install McAfee Security Scan Plus utility and McAfee Safe Connect.
+- Pay special attention to the middle column, titled Optional Offers.
+Unless you uncheck both offers, Adobe Reader for Mac will automatically install the McAfee Security Scan Plus utility and McAfee Safe Connect.

 - Click on “Install now” to download the Adobe Reader for Mac installer.